Skip to content

 Serialise the result to a plain dictionary.

-Source code in packages/dataenginex/src/dataenginex/core/quality.py
+Source code in src/dataenginex/core/quality.py

 def to_dict(self) -> dict[str, Any]: